 This is the most popular hike in the city.
 There are easy routes and more intermediate ones, depending on which path you take.
 This one is about 2-3 miles if you do the basic one, with great views of Downtown, Hollywood, and the Westside at the top.
 There are off-leash dog areas so you’ll see a lot of pups running around.
 You’ll also see the colorful personalities of LA on this hike as it attracts different types of people, from tourists to celebrities.

-This one is one of my favorites and it’s much more low-key and less crowded then the other hikes on this list.
+This one is one of my favorites and it’s much more low-key and less crowded than the other hikes on this list.
 I start off on Scott Ave. and take the trail through the Grace Simons Lodge.
 There’s a nice hill with a view of the Downtown LA skyline in the background where many dogs run around.
-Heading North, you will get to the top which gives you a nice view of Downtown and behind you is a view of Glendale, Burbank and North Hollywood.
+Heading North, you will get to the top which gives you a nice view of Downtown, and behind you is a view of Glendale, Burbank, and North Hollywood.
 You can add on some additional mileage on the way back if you go South of Scott where there’s a park at the end of the road with more great views.

 I usually start this hike from the Greek Theater so I can hike up to the Griffith Observatory.
 I love doing this hike in the evenings to catch the sunset up at the peak.
-From the Griffith Observatory, you cut through the parking lot to get to the main trailhead and there are three different ways you can take.
+From the Griffith Observatory, you cut through the parking lot to get to the main trailhead and there are three different ways you can take it.

 The beginner route takes you to a wide path, and it’s a bit longer than if you take the intermediate or harder route.
-You’ll see the hard route, since it goes straight up and there’s a pipe there that you can use to help you go up.
+You’ll see the hard route since it goes straight up and there’s a pipe there that you can use to help you go up.
 Once you get to the top of Mt.
-Hollywood, there are gorgeous views of the city, the Downtown LA skyline and the Hollywood Sign.
+Hollywood, there are gorgeous views of the city, the Downtown LA skyline, and the Hollywood Sign.